Blue Heelers: episode guide

 The Final Season

 Wayne's sporting hero, Big Don Danites, returns with his wife to her hometown of Mt.
 Thomas, but as a violent drunk he finds it hard to live up to his reputation.
 As his violent outbursts grows increasingly more serious, it becomes harder for the people around him to continue looking the other way.
-PJ assembles a team to compete against St Davids in a "friendly" requalification shoot against their counterparts from St Davids.
+PJ assembles a team to compete in a "friendly" requalification shoot against their counterparts from St Davids.

 Guest Starring: Harry Pavlidis as Big Don Danites, Sheryl Munks as Tracey Danites, Jan Friedl as Mrs. Webster, Marcus Chisholm as Andy Poulton; Bruce Carter as Senior Sgt.
 Wilkie, Steve Hardman as Purcell, John Atkinson as Sullo, John Weldon as District Firearms Officer, Dave Murray as Football Coach (Norm), Laurie Dobson as Club Executive (Arthur), Anthony Breslin as Sgt.
 Altobelli, Rian McLean as Damien Poulton

 Nick is destined to lose another relationship when the woman he is seeing is implicated in a hit-and-run.
 The Heelers are taken aback when the prowler they are searching for presents himself at the station.